qeedquan/hangman/README.md

 # License
-The words file was gotten from UNIX dictionary
+The words file is from the UNIX dict file

-The font was gotten from the Ubuntu font repository
+The font is from the Ubuntu font repository

 Code is MIT